Guilleber/IFT6135-A1P3/README.md

 - argparse
 - csv

-We applied a data augmentation technic to improve the results of our network.
+We applied a data augmentation technique to improve the results of our network.
 To do this we apply different random transformations to the images among:
 - Vertical flip
 - Random rotation from -30° to 30°
 - Grayscale